Dastangoi: Etymology

 Dastangoi has its origin in the Persian language.
-Dastan means a tale; the suffix -goi makes the word mean "to tell a tale".
+Dāstān means a tale; the suffix -gōī makes the word mean "to tell a tale".

 History

-Indian urban anthropologist Ghaus Ansari ascribed the origin of dastangoi to Pre-Islamic Arabia, and detailed how the eastward spread of Islam carried dastangoi to Iran and then to Delhi in India.
+Indian urban anthropologist Ghaus Ansari ascribed the origin of dastangoi to pre-Islamic Arabia, and detailed how the eastward spread of Islam carried dastangoi to Iran and then to Delhi in India.
 Prior to Islam, Arabic literature was rich with heroic stories of tribal chiefs defeating their enemies and the bravery they showed in battle.
 This was part of the Arabic genre of storytelling known as Sira and Qissa.
 The name derives itself from the most popular Arabic romance at the time known as ‘The Romance of Antar’ or ‘Sira Antar’.

 In Persia, Dastangoi saw the inclusion of the Persian concept of sacred kingship or an ideal king.
 In most Persian tales, poets and storytellers would attempt to highlight the benign and noble aspects of kings to create a persona that is not only palatable to the public, but would also win their hearts and imaginations.
 Kings would be viewed as mentors and spiritual guides and the title of Sahibqiran was used to symbolise the noble aspects of a king.
 This aspect of the Dastangoi tradition was carried over to Mughal India.
 The Mughals patronised ideas of flawless justice and their ideas of kingship was one that was saintly and mystical rather than despotic.
 By patronising stories which included such depictions, including the Dastan of Amir Hamza, the Mughals ensured that the stories that were widespread in their empire promoted a positive image of rulers and warriors.

 Akbar was so entranced with the stories of Amir Hamza that he would recite the stories to himself.
 He would then undertake one of his court's first artistic projects, the commission of the illustrated version of the Dastan of Amir Hamza, known as the Hamzanama.
 The commissioning of the Hamzanama was a mammoth task consisting of 1200 folios.
 Owing to Emperor Akbar’s dyslexia, the commission included up to 1400 miniatures depicting various events of the story.
 The Hamzanama allowed the stories of Amir Hamza to spread all across India and beyond.
 Dastangoi’s purpose of entertaining the audience and relating to them meant that the commission was heavily influenced by and included aspects of Indian culture.
 Miniatures and illustrations of the Hamzanama portray soldiers in Mughal attire and even carry guns which were absent in the original stories.
 There is also the presence of Hindu idols in these illustrations, such as in one page of the Hamzanama on display in the Victoria and Albert Museum.
 Later versions of the Hamzanama such as the one in Jaunpur in the 15th century, depicts women in local Indian dresses.